Statement of Purpose

 Graphic Novels are characterized by images in a static panel form, text is within the panels, usually in small blocks or balloons, bound in longer and more durable formats than comic magazines, using the same materials and methods as printed text-based books.

 The Graphic Novel collection includes both fiction and nonfiction and is designed for young adult and adult audiences.

 This collection is established to contribute to the community's knowledge of Bloomington, Monroe County, and Indiana--past and present.
 The Indiana Room supports the community--patrons, organizations and businesses--by providing up-to-date sources and access to quality information about the County and State.
-In-house products are also created and maintained to facilitate easy access to topical information.
+Finding aids are also created and maintained to facilitate easy access to topical information.

 The Indiana Room genealogical collection emphasizes Indiana but also contains resources for other states with historical migration patterns to Indiana.
-Some of the material is archival.
 Included are county histories, genealogical material, and local and state publications.
 Some duplication of state and local items of high interest may be added to the Ellettsville Branch as well.

 The library maintains collections of non-English materials aimed at meeting the recreational and information needs of an increasingly diverse population within Monroe County.
 The non-English collections serve native speakers as well as students.

 Resources include both print and non-print circulating materials.
-The collection also includes materials which aid in learning English as a second language (ESL).
+The collection also includes materials which aid English Language Learners (ELL).
 These are written in the native language of the learner.

 The development of the non-English collection will be determined by demographics, patron requests, circulation statistics, and language needs assessments.
 The library will also work with educational and governmental officials, social service agencies and cultural centers to assess current needs and future trends.